martinseeger2002/BellscoinArcade/README.md

 ### jsonTools

-The `jsonTools` folder contains a program that processes a `DM.json` file and outputs a Dogecoin Arcade collection JSON.
+The `jsonTools` folder contains a program that processes a `DM.json` file and outputs a Bellscoin Arcade collection JSON.

 ---